 Is microneeding painful?

-MN can be uncomfortable depending on the depth the pen is set to, however it should not be painful.
-Using a numbing cream is an option to reduce the discomfort.
+MN can be uncomfortable depending on the depth the pen is set to, but it should not be painful.
+A numbing cream can reduce the discomfort.
 Be sure to clean off the numbing cream thoroughly before MN to avoid having it enter the channels you create in the skin.

 How long does it take to do a microneedling session at home?

-A MN session can take 30 minutes or longer depending on the area of coverage.
+An MN session can take 30 minutes or longer, depending on the area of coverage.

 Is there downtime after microneedling?

-It’s common for your skin to be red, and swollen and even have areas of pin-point bleeding after MN.
+It’s common for your skin to be red and swollen, and you may even have areas of pin-point bleeding after MN.
 This should improve or resolve over 24-72 hours.
-For a couple of days post-treatment, your skin may peel and feel tight as if you are sunburned.
-You may apply certain serums and moisturizers to comfort and calm the skin, but avoid make-up or sweating, which can irritate it.
-Additionally, avoid direct sunlight for several days, however, wear SPF sunscreen if you’re going to be exposed to the sun.
+Post-treatment, your skin may peel and feel tight for a couple of days, as if sunburned.
+You may apply specific serums and moisturizers to comfort and calm the skin, but avoid make-up or sweating, which can irritate it.
+Also, avoid direct sunlight for several days; however, wear SPF sunscreen if exposed to the sun.

-I avoid using retinol, vitamin C serums, or exfoliating scrubs for at least 72 hours after a microneedling session to prevent further irritation.
+To prevent further irritation, I avoid using retinol, vitamin C serums, or exfoliating scrubs for at least 72 hours after a microneedling session.

 Below is a picture of my neck immediately after I micro-needled a couple of weeks ago.
-It felt as if I had a bad sunburn, but the discomfort and redness improved greatly within 24 hours.
-My skin was back to its normal color by 48 hours and it felt smooth and looked dewy and bright.
-I did have a small amount of peeling around my mouth and jaw, but was hoping for more!
+It felt like I had a bad sunburn, but the discomfort and redness improved significantly within 24 hours.
+My skin was back to its standard color by 48 hours, and it felt smooth and looked dewy and bright.
+I did have a small amount of peeling around my mouth and jaw, but I was hoping for more!

 My honest review of the Dr. Pen.

 Finally, here’s my experience with the Dr. Pen.
 First, it’s affordable.
-I was able to purchase it on Amazon for about $100; see my links below.
-With hundreds of 5-star reviews, I purchased their latest model, the M8S.
+I purchased it on Amazon for about $100; see my links below.
+With hundreds of 5-star reviews, I bought their latest model, the M8S.
 It is wireless and comes with a Type-C power cord.
-Furthermore, my device came with 20 replacement pin cartridges of various sizes and a quality box to store the pen and cartridges in.
+Furthermore, my device came with 20 replacement pin cartridges of various sizes and a quality box to store the pen and cartridges.

 The pen is lightweight but durable and has a quality feel.
-Plus it’s easy to set up and ready to use right out of the box since it comes partially charged.
-If your pen is not at least partially charged when it arrives, the power cord is long enough that you can plug it into the wall and use it while it’s charging.
+Plus, it’s easy to set up and ready to use right out of the box since it comes partially charged.
+If your pen is not partially charged when it arrives, the power cord is long enough to plug it into the wall and use it while it’s charging.

-I love that the microneedle pin depth setting can be adjusted from 0.25mm up to 2.5mm.
-Additionally, it has six speed settings which makes it easy to fine-tune for different skin conditions and provides better results.
+I love that the microneedle pin depth setting can be adjusted from 0.25mm to 2.5mm.
+Additionally, it has six-speed settings, making it easy to fine-tune for different skin conditions and providing better results.

 I especially appreciate that I can avoid spending big bucks at the aesthetician’s office and still get professional-looking results by microneedling at home.

-This post contains affiliate links, which means I make a small commission at no extra cost to you.
-For full privacy policy click HERE.
+This post contains affiliate links, so I earn a small commission at no extra cost to you.
+For the full privacy policy, click HERE.

 Amazon Links to the Dr. Pens that I’ve purchased.

-Here’s the pen I purchased from Amazon, plus a couple of other links since this one is occasionally out of stock.
-By purchasing from my Amazon Associate links, you are supporting my small business and for that, I am truly grateful.
+By purchasing from my Amazon Associate and Dr. Pen links, you support my small business, and I am truly grateful.
 Thank you!

 How often should I microneedle?